Beverly Hills votes to end most tobacco sales

 The City Council on Tuesday unanimously voted to snuff out sales of cigarettes, cigars, e-cigarettes and other tobacco products beginning in 2021.

-The ban covers sales at gas stations, pharmacies, convenience and grocery stores.
+The ban covers sales at gas stations and pharmacies as well as convenience and grocery stores.
 However, it exempts hotels and three plush cigar lounges in the wealthy and glamorous Los Angeles suburb.

 The hotel exemption was designed to accommodate tourists, who could have a concierge deliver their smokes — although they'd have to smoke them outside.